 These are the 40 cards (unsorted) for the first Datach game, Dragon Ball Z: Gekitō Tenkaichi Budokai.
-The barcodes (EAN-13) have been read with Bytescout BarCode Reader and can be used with the MESS emulator.
-I haven’t verified the codes yet, if you find any mistakes then please let me know.
+The barcodes (EAN-13) were read with Bytescout BarCode Reader and can be used with the MESS emulator.
+I haven’t verified the codes yet.
+If you find any errors then please let me know.

 The first one is a small piece of plastic, known as AGB-016 or 6PIN Protection Cover.It is still being sold in the Nintendo Online ShopUpdate: It was sold in the Nintendo Online Shop until 2014.
 The page can still be accessed with the WayBack Machine.
 It protects the Game Boy Advance SP screen when an e-Reader+ or an e-Reader with a link cable port is plugged in.
-Actually it is a very useful little accessory with the only drawback being it has to be fixed permanently on the e-Reader.
+Actually, it is a very useful little accessory with the only drawback that it has to be fixed permanently on the e-Reader.
 The e-Reader then won’t fit anymore in the original Game Boy Advance.

 The Bandai Datach Joint ROM System is an add-on for the Nintendo Famicom.
-It plugs right into the cartridge slot and comes with it’s own small cartridges.
+It plugs right into the cartridge slot and comes with its own small cartridges.
 The games are enhanced with barcode cards, similar to the Mattel HyperScan.

-The retail package with one include game, Dragon Ball Z: Gekitō Tenkaichi Budokai, is rather easy and cheap to obtain.
+The retail package with one included game, Dragon Ball Z: Gekitō Tenkaichi Budokai, is rather easy and cheap to obtain.

-In 2006 the Mattel HyperScan was a short lived console with an interesting concept: Enhance a classic videogame with collectible RFID cards.
-A concept that was picked up in a similar form by the Skylanders games and maybe someday will be used in Nintendo’s new Wii U console.
+The Mattel HyperScan was a short-lived console in 2006.
+It had an interesting concept though, to enhance classic video games with collectible RFID cards.
+This concept was later picked up in a similar form by the Skylanders games and Nintendo’s Amiibo.

-Playing the games (and scanning cards) can be described as interesting but not as fun.
+Playing the games (and scanning cards) can be described as more interesting than fun.
 The games seem unfinished and buggy.
-And then there are the long loading times, a problem already the NeoGeo CD suffered from back in the days.
+And then there are the long loading times, a problem that already the NeoGeo CD suffered from back in the days.
 There were even some first steps with homebrew programs here and here.